phadidi/QA-Automation-WiFiman-Test/README.md

 This project was created in pycharm with pytest as the default test runner under Settings -> Python Integrated Tools.

 Line 47 in WiFiman.py deliberately breaks the while loop after proving tests can occur a minute apart so that the pytest can be marked as passed.

+Mandatory tests are in test.py, optional tests are in test_optional.py.